 This is a vast topic, so even just within the sphere of politics, social structures, and economics there are many ways to understand the subject and many complexities to consider.

-Despite this complexity, in general:
+Despite this complexity, to reframe the above before moving on, in general:

 - A collectivist favors groups’ rights and groups’ authority.
 They view a group as the paramount entity, and individuals as members of a group secondary.